FatimaZahraHASBI/Fatima-Zahra-Hasbi-JEE/README.md

 # Fatima-Zahra-Hasbi-JEE
-A repository thar contains all my JEE academic projects
+A repository that contains all my JEE academic projects